waizui/luacg/README.md

 ## Usage

-To use luacg, you need a lua interpreter.
+To use luacg, you need a lua interpreter, official interpreter is not containing opengl features.

+Please download the interpreter build from (luagl)[https://github.com/waizui/luagl] project.

-It can be downloaded [here](https://github.com/waizui/luagl/tree/master/bins)
+It can be downloaded [here](https://github.com/waizui/luagl/releases).

 To execute luacg, cd to the root folder of this project and execute following command in your command-line interface.

 ```bash
 path_to_lua_interpreter ./scene.lua
 ```
-The "path_to_lua_interpreter" should be abosolute path to the interpreter you have downloaded.
+The "path_to_lua_interpreter" should be path to the interpreter you have downloaded.

 For example, if you have downloaded lua interpreter in the root folder of this project, use: